 Conflicts in Marriage | 4 Steps

 Next time you have an argument take a break and de-flood.
-As I mention in my article that covers the floor method for conflict resolution in marriage, step one in conflict is to de-flood.
+As I mention in my article that covers the reunite tool for conflict resolution in marriage, step one in conflict is to de-flood.
 You're flooded when your heart rate is elevated and you're in fight or flight.
 You must learn to recognize when you’re flooded and call a timeout before the conversation turns destructive.
 Timeouts need to be at least 20 minutes and up to 24 hours to properly de-flood.
 During your timeout do whatever's going to lower your heart rate, such as a jog, a nap, listening to music, etc.

 2-Identify Your Core Need and the Root